MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-app.md

 \<Insert image of all 3 areas powered by security and compliance and EHR integration>

-One of the major areas of focus for Microsoft Teams in healthcare is care team collaboration and coordination.
-Care coordination and collaboration is one of the key pillars for our investments in Microsoft Teams in healthcare.
+One of the key investment pillars for Microsoft Teams in healthcare is care team collaboration and coordination.
 The solution gives healthcare teams a secure hub for coordinating care across multiple patients.
 It provides for integration with electronic health records (EHR) systems and enables care providers to communicate about patient care in real-time within Teams’ secure platform.
 The key challenges that we aim to address are:

 - Low efficiency in hand-offs and communication critical throughout the care continuum
 - Siloed information that creates administrative burden in the healthcare system